wp-plugins/image-widget/readme.txt

 If you find any bugs or have any ideas, please mail us.

 == Changelog ==
+New in version 3.0.3
+* Fixed the broken "Add Image" link (THANK YOU SMURKAS!!!)

 New in version 3.0.2

 * Added PHPDoc comments